Bathory (album): Artwork and packaging

 The album was originally to be named Pentagrammaton and to have a pentagram on the cover, but this name was scrapped when several people misread it as Pentagon.
 The pentagram was moved to the back and replaced with a re-touched portion of a drawing made by Joseph A. Smith in 1981 for the book Witches by Erica Jong.
 For the writing on the back cover, Quorthon bought a set of rub-on letters in the Old English font; however, he was one letter short ('C'), and as a result, the second 'C' in "Necromancy" was replaced with an 'S'.
 The introduction, "Storm of Damnation", and the outro was also mistakenly left off the track listing.

-The album's cover artwork was created by the band members themselves out of fragments of horror comics.
 The goat that appears on the cover, taken from a drawing by Joseph Smith, was originally meant to be printed in gold.
 However, this was too expensive to use, so Quorthon asked for it to be as near to gold as possible; the result was a bright yellow color.
 According to Swedish Death Metal, Quorthon thought it looked "awful", and after the first 1000 pressings it was switched to black-and-white.
 The yellow cover has become a collector's item, and is now well known as "Gula Geten" ("The Yellow Goat").

 The album's sleeve erroneously states that the album was recorded at Elektra Studios instead of Heavenshore Studio.
 Additionally, the track "Storm Of Damnation" was not listed on the track listing for the album's original pressing due to an error on the band's part.

 Reception and legacy

 Bathory is considered by some to be the first black metal album.

 AllMusic critic Rob Ferrier wrote: "The music itself has a certain lo-fi charm, and if you're into this sort of thing the raw power of this debut cannot be ignored."
-Also writing for AllMusic, Eduardo Rivadavia has stated that the record and its follow-up The Return…… were "so inaccessible, so unprecedented in their abrasive anti-commercialism, as to be ahead of their time, carving a niche all their own within this quickly developing subgenre."
+Also writing for AllMusic, Eduardo Rivadavia has stated that the record and its follow-up The Return...... were "so inaccessible, so unprecedented in their abrasive anti-commercialism, as to be ahead of their time, carving a niche all their own within this quickly developing subgenre."
 Canadian journalist Martin Popoff called the album "a cruel joke but a historically poignant one" and remarked how, despite striving "to be the leading edge of repellent extreme", Quorthon's debut is very musical "versus the black-hearted Norwegian acts" that would cite him as a main influence.